CiscoISE/ciscoise-terraform-automation-azure-nodes/README.md

 ### 2. Deploy using a new VNET

-To deploy using a new VNET value
+To deploy using a new VNET

 ```
 cd examples/create-vm-with-new-vnet